GEM-benchmark/NL-Augmenter/transformations/gender_swap/README.md

 it does not take sentence meaning and syntax into account.
 Thus, resulting sentences might lose meaning or might become ungrammatical.

+_Cumbersome case of female possessive pronoun_.
+Female possessive pronoun, _her_, that does not take object becomes _hers_.
+> That is _her_ bottle. ↔ That bottle is _hers_.

+This is not a case for male pronouns:

+> That is _his_ bottle. ↔ That bottle is _his_.

+Solving this problem requires pronoun resolution which was not implemented.